alamgirqazi/tech-blog/src/pages/intro-to-nodejs-part-1/index.md

 });

 ```

+Here we will telling it to listen to port 3000.
+This means our Node.js app / server will be running on localhost:3000 (you can change it to any you want).
+Remember, Angular app locally runs on localhost:4200, Ionic App runs on localhost:8100 etc.

 Ok, so now we have some idea of what that code means.
 Lets actually run it.
 How will we do it?
 Simple.